entando/entando-docs/vuepress/docs/next/docs/ecr/ecr-bundle-details.md

       # To create labels you will need to add references to the descriptor file's
       labels:
         - labels/my_labels.yaml

+      # To enable labels you will need to add references to the descriptor file's
+      languages:
+        - languages/languages.yaml

 ## Plugin Descriptor